 As you can see in this picture I’m much leaner and better defined.
 This is a much better body weight and frame for performing well in soccer.
 Of course this wouldn’t apply to all sports.
 Take football for example.
 If was was going to get in football shape like I did in high school a much better playing weight would be 195 or 205 with 10% to 14% body fat.

 The diet that I was on was very similar to the foods that are on my free grocery list.
 I was eating clean sources of protein – chicken, fish, and turkey; whole grains such as Ezekiel bread, beans, rice, sweet potatoes; and fruit and vegetables.
-To learn more about proper nutrition planning head over to my holistic nutritionist Los Angeles page.
+To learn more about proper nutrition planning head over to my holistic Nutrition Coach Los Angeles page.

 To train for this I was lifting weight 2 to 3 days a week and playing soccer 2 to 3 days a week.
 Also, when I felt a little too sore after a week of training I would cut back my training to 1 day of soccer and 1 day of weights.
 I believe this helped a lot so that I wouldn’t plateau and over-train.
 I also wrote a blog on how to benefit from strength training for weight loss speeds up your metabolism and helps to sculpt your body, read the blog Strength Training for Weight Loss.